python-telegram-bot/rules-bot/README.md

 ## Search GitHub

 The inline mode can also be used to search for threads and commits in the [GitHub repository](https://github.com/python-telegram-bot/python-telegram-bot) of python-telegram-bot.
-Simply type `@roolsbot #<your search keyword>` and select the result.
-The search keyword may be either
+Simply type `@roolsbot <your query>` and select the result.
+The search query may be of the form

+* `ptbcontrib/name` with the (directory) name of a contribution of [ptbcontrib](https://github.com/python-telegram-bot/ptbcontrib/tree/main/ptbcontrib)
-* the number of an issue/pull request
+* `#number` with the number of an issue/pull request
-* a phrase to search for in issue/pull request titles
+* `#phares` with a phrase to search for in issue/pull request titles
-* a commit SHA
+* `@sha` with a commit SHA

-Optionally you may prepend the name of a repository within the [python-telegram-bot GitHub organization](https://github.com/python-telegram-bot) (`@roolsbot repo#<your search keyword>`) to search in that repo instead of the default repository.
+In the list three cases, `#` may be replaced by `GH-` or `PR-` and you can prepend

+* `repo` to search in the repo `https://github.com/python-telegram-bot/repo`
+* `owner/` to search in the repo `https://github.com/owner/repo`

 Of course, you can also insert those links directly into your message, e.g.